prkumar/uplink/README.rst

 ``marshmallow``.
 You can view a full list of available extras `here
 <http://uplink.readthedocs.io/en/latest/install.html#extras>`_.

-When installing Uplink with ``pip``, you can also install the required dependencies for any extra by using the following format:
+When installing Uplink with ``pip``, you can specify any of number of extras using the format:

 ::